Moroxi/Fov-Mod/README.md

 ## FAQ <a name="faq"></a>

-### Q. Is the mod safe to use?
+### Q Is the mod safe to use?

 The mod is safe to use as a casual, general, or competitive mod.
 To the best of our knowledge, this mod complies with the Venge.io Terms of Service and does not provide unfair gameplay advantages.

-### Q. Can I use this mod's assets?
+### Q Can I use this mod's assets?
 And can I release variants of the mod thus created?

 The mod as a whole and all its contained files, including 3D assets, images, sounds, and scripts are licensed under the CC-BY Attribution License.
 As long as you provide appropriate credits and reference this mod as your source of